BoyanVelikov/Live-Crypto-Prices-Arbitrage/README.md

-# LiveCryptoPrice
+# LiveCryptoPrices & Arbitrage
-Simple APP showing live ETH/USD price
+Simple APP showing live BTC/USD, ETH/USD, ETH/BTC prices + if there is an arbitrage opportunity